- Business home

 AUSkey is a digital credential that allows you to access government online services.
 Read more about AUSkey on the Australian Business Register website.

 You can pre-register for the Paid Parental Leave scheme through Centrelink Business Online Services to make sure your business is ready to provide Parental Leave Pay to eligible employees.
 You can also register when we contact you.

 If you don’t have access to the internet, you can register for the scheme by calling our National Business Gateway on 131 158.
 When you register for the Paid Parental Leave scheme, you are automatically registered to be able to provide Employment Separation Certificates.

-After an employee lodges a claim and we decide you need to provide them with Parental Leave Pay, we will send you a letter.
+After an employee submits a claim for Parental Leave Pay and we make a decision that you are required to provide it to them, we will send you an Employer Determination letter.

 To be eligible for Parental Leave Pay, employees must be on leave from when they become their child’s primary carer until the end of their Paid Parental Leave period.

 If your employee returns to work before the end of that period, you need to notify us because their Parental Leave Pay will need to stop.

 Employees receiving Parental Leave Pay have the option, with your agreement, to keep in touch with the workplace.